Concurrency With Async

 Listing 17-10: Sending and receiving multiple messages over the async channel and sleeping with an await between each message

 In addition to sending the messages, we need to receive them.
 In this case, we could do that manually, by just doing rx.recv().await four times, because we know how many messages are coming in.
-In the real world, though, we will generally be waiting on some unknown number of messages.
+In the real world, though, we’ll generally be waiting on some unknown number of messages.
 In that case, we need to keep waiting until we determine that there are no more messages.

 In Listing 16-10, we used a for loop to process all the items received from a synchronous channel.
-However, Rust does not yet have a way to write a for loop over an asynchronous series of items.
+However, Rust doesn’t yet have a way to write a for loop over an asynchronous series of items.
 Instead, we need to use a new kind of loop we haven’t seen before, the while let conditional loop.
 A while let loop is the loop version of the if let construct we saw back in Chapter 6.
 The loop will continue executing as long as the pattern it specifies continues to match the value.

 The rx.recv call produces a Future, which we await.
 The runtime will pause the Future until it is ready.
 Once a message arrives, the future will resolve to Some(message), as many times as a message arrives.
 When the channel closes, regardless of whether any messages have arrived, the future will instead resolve to None to indicate that there are no more values, and we should stop polling—that is, stop awaiting.

 The while let loop pulls all of this together.
-If the result of calling rx.recv().await is Some(message), we get access to the message and we can use it in the loop body, just like we could with if let.
+If the result of calling rx.recv().await is Some(message), we get access to the message and we can use it in the loop body, just as we could with if let.
 If the result is None, the loop ends.
 Every time the loop completes, it hits the await point again, so the runtime pauses it again until another message arrives.

 The code now successfully sends and receives all of the messages.
 Unfortunately, there are still a couple problems.
 For one thing, the messages do not arrive at half-second intervals.
 They arrive all at once, two seconds (2,000 milliseconds) after we start the program.
 For another, this program also never exits!
 Instead, it waits forever for new messages.
 You will need to shut it down using ctrl-c.